BobbyESP/spotdl-android/README.md

 Update: Packaging the python lib is becoming harder than that I thought.
 This will take a long time.
 Any help is welcome.
 Thank you!

-## ⚠️ WARN: PROJECT ALMOST FINISHED BUT NOT PUBLISHED IN JITPACK
-By the moment the main library functionalities are done but they weren't tested.
-In a few days i think that it all will be finished and with the demo app made.
-I'm going to make an Android Spotify songs downloader, so stay tuned! 😊

 <div align="center">
 <h2>🔨 HOW IT WORKS</h2>
 </div>